awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 When you issue a role from a SAML identity provider, you get this special type of session principal that includes information about the SAML identity provider\.

 Use this principal type in your policy to allow or deny access based on the trusted SAML identity provider\.
-To specify the web identity role session ARN in the `Principal` element of a role trust policy, use the following format:
+To specify the SAML identity role session ARN in the `Principal` element of a role trust policy, use the following format:

 ```
 "Principal": { "Federated": "arn:aws:iam::AWS-account-ID:saml-provider/provider-name" }